 Best Budget Vegetarian Lunch in Brighton

-Cheap lunchtime eats are Brighton’s speciality.
+Cheap lunchtime eats are Brighton’s specialty.
 You can get a filling meal under a fiver across the city – and you have plenty of options to choose from.

 Luke and I often debate whether it’s time to fill up on vegetarian pho or which of the two falafel places is better.
 But fights aside, whichever of these vegetarian lunch places in Brighton you eat at, it’ll be good.